burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   MyPair<int,int> a;
   ```

 * **Explicit instantiation.** Explicitly instantiating a class template generates the complete class type definition and in fact, instantiates all member functions.
 This happens regardless of whether you call the member functions or not.
+You can explicitly instantiate classes, class methods, template functions.
 Syntax:
   ```cpp
   #include <iostream>